rbatorsky/intro-to-ngs-bioinformatics/lessons/05_Variant_Calling.md

 GATK requires a Sequence Dictionary for reference genomes used in variant calling.
 The sequence dictionary contains names and lengths of all chromosomes in the reference genome.
-The information in this file is transferred to the Variant Call File (VCF) that we will produce.
+The information in this file is transferred to the Variant Call File (VCF) when it is produced, so that there is no ambiguity about which reference was used to produce the file.
-It is also used as a quality control check in all subsequent GATK steps, to make sure that the supplied reference matches the information in the dictionary.

 Let's open a new script
 ```markdown